-Blockade state preparation.
-Our first statepreparation protocol utilizes beyond-nearest-neighbor couplings to engineer a resonant transition to a localized wave packet.
+Our first state-preparation protocol utilizes beyondnearest-neighbor couplings to engineer a resonant transition to a localized wave packet.
 The idea behind this technique is that, by simultaneously addressing each spin using a specific drive, the beyond-nearest-neighbor interactions energetically forbid nearby excitations.
 If we choose the amplitude of the site-dependent driving field to be proportional to the wave-packet amplitude, then a single excitation will be distributed across the chain according to the desired wave-packet profile.